Using Total Physical Response in ESL

 Physical Challenges:

-Create physical challenges related to the target language, such as solving language puzzles or completing tasks within a time limit.
+Create physical challenges related to the target language, such as solving puzzles or completing tasks within a time limit.
 Think along the lines of the Amazing Race.

 Interactive Language Games: